whyliuxing/reverse-engineering-journal/README.md

 * .dynsym symbol table cannot be stripped since it is needed for runtime, so imported library symbols remain in a stripped binary.
 But if a binary is compiled statically, it will have no symbol table at all if stripped
 * With non-stripped, gdb can identify local function names and knows the bounds of all functions so we can do: disas "function name"
 * With stripped binary, gdb can’t even identify main.
 Can identify entry point using the command: info file.
 Also, can’t do disas since gdb does not know the bounds of the functions so it does not know which address range should be disassembled.
 Solution: use examine(x) command on address pointed by pc register like: x/14i $pc

-## *LD_PRELOAD (12/16/16)*
-* When you start a dynamically linked program, it doesn’t have all the code for the functions it needs.
-So this is what happened:
-  + The program gets loaded into memory
-  + The dynamic linker figures out which other libraries that program needs to run (.so files)
-  + It loads them into memory
-  + It connects everything up
-* LD_PRELOAD is an environment variable that says “whenever you look for a function name, look in me first”

 ## *Random Number Generator (12/17/16)*
 * Randomness requires a source of entropy, which is a sequence of bits that is unpredictable.
 This source of entropy can be from OS observing its internal operations or ambient factors